Notification Settings

 c.
 Host notification options: configure in which events to generate a notification.
 For this use case, the aim is to receive alerts when the Hosts register a DOWN status.
 To do so, select the checkbox corresponding to the option:

-command for the system to issue notifications through the Slack application.
+Slack_Hostcommand for the system to issue notifications through the Slack application.
 This option has been created in step: 1.
-Creation of a Notification Command.e.
-Service notification schedule: select the shortcut Working schedule and set a first time frame starting (Start Time) at 09:00 h. and ending (End time) at 14:00 h.
+Creation of a Notification Command.![]()

 2.3 Display of the notification path